 A Sip of Memories

-When I take a sip of this made-from-scratch homemade hot chocolate, I am back in my mama’s kitchen in the wintertime.
+Made from scratch, homemade hot chocolate!
+When I take a sip of this hot chocolate, I am back in my mama’s kitchen in the wintertime.
 The warmth and flavor of this beverage warms me up all the way down to my toes.

 The ingredients you will need are ones you are most likely to have in your kitchen.
 You’ll need cocoa (dark or light flavor, depending on your preference), sugar, water, milk, and a touch of vanilla and salt if you’d like.
 That’s it.
 Oh, you’ll need a heavy kettle to mix and cook it in – so it won’t scorch.

 This is one of those “toss some in” recipes.
 You increase or decrease the amounts, depending on how many folks you’re fixing for.